Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Preliminaries and Background

 where $A^h$ is an operator matrix derived from the stencil

 where here we omitted $\gamma$ for simplicity of presentation.
 Throughout this work, we denote discrete vectors with boldface letters like $\bfx$.

-To obtain an accurate solution, typically at least 10 grid nodes per wavelength are used in a discretization of the Helmholtz equation.
+Typically, at least 10 grid nodes per wavelength are used in a discretization of the Helmholtz equation to obtain an accurate solution.
 This means $\omega \kappa h$ is typically bounded by $\omega \kappa h \leq \frac{2\pi}{10} \approx 0.628$.
 As a result, the required mesh can be very fine for high wavenumbers, which means that we require significantly more degrees of freedom.
 This makes the system \cref{eq:aug} prohibitively large, ill-conditioned, and indefinite.
 Due to the boundary conditions, it is also complex-valued.
 Moreover, the eigenvalues of $A^h$ in \cref{eq:ah_matrix} will have more negative real parts as the wavenumber $\kappa\omega$ grows.
-Thus, solving large-scale systems of this kind necessarily requires the use of efficient iterative solution techniques, like Krylov, multigrid, and other methods.
+Thus, solving large-scale systems of this kind often requires the use of efficient iterative solution techniques, like Krylov, multigrid, and other methods.